 Lightly grease a heavy based frying pan.
-Lightly grease some large egg rings and place them in the an to heat.
+Lightly grease some large egg rings and place them in the pan to heat.
 When hot, fill the rings about 2/3rd or so full with batter.
 Try not to fill to the top.
-The dough will rise a little more yet.
+The dough will rise a little.

 Cook over low heat for about 10 minutes until the surface is covered with holes and is beginning to dry out.

 Remove the egg rings from around the crumpets and cook for a further 2 – 3 minute until the crumpets have set and the bottom is golden brown.